Kita-Yamada Station: Layout

-The station, which is unstaffed, consists of a side platform platform a single track on a side hill cutting overlooking the main road and a river valley with a waterfall visible from the station.
+The station, which is unstaffed, consists of a side platform serving a single track on a side hill cutting overlooking the main road and a river valley with a waterfall visible from the station.
 The station building is a modern timber structure built to resemble a mountain cabin.
 The waiting area for passengers is located on the ground floor while the upper floor is used by a local tourism association which maintains an exhibition in the station premises.
 From the station building, a short flight of steps leads up to the platform.
 A bike shed is provided outside the station building.

-Adjacent stations

 History

 The private Daito Railway (大湯鉄道) had opened a track between Ōita and Onoya in 1915.
 The Daito Railway was nationalized on 1 December 1922, after which Japanese Government Railways (JGR) undertook phased westward expansion of the track which, at the time, it had designated as the Daito Line.
 By 1929, the track had reached Bungo-Mori.
 Subsequently, the track was extended further west and Kita-Yamada was opened as the new western terminus on 16 September 1932.
 On 29 September 1933, Kita-Yamada became a through-station when the track was again extended to Amagase.
 On 15 November 1934, when the Daito Line had linked up with the Kyudai Main Line further west, JGR designated the station as part of the Kyudai Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.